 *We have obtained this information from multiple, reliable sources.
 We are working diligently to keep the content up-to-date, but cannot guarantee its accuracy or completeness given its rapidly-evolving nature.

-The Paycheck Protection Program – part of the Coronavirus Aid, Relief, and Economic Security, or CARES Act – is a nearly $350-billion program from the Small Business Association (SBA) intended to help small businesses keep their workforce employed during the COVID-19 pandemic.
+Borrowers of the The Paycheck Protection Program – part of the Coronavirus Aid, Relief, and Economic Security, or CARES Act – may be eligible for loan forgiveness.

 - Learn more about the program here.

 Another option for small businesses is the SBA’s existing Economic Injury Disaster Loan (EIDL) program, which was expanded and simplified by the CARES Act.
 It provides for longer-term working capital loans with favorable borrowing terms, plus offers an emergency advance (grant) to provide immediate economic relief.